The Hunter (Blondie album): Background

 The Hunter, as stated in the press release, is loosely a concept album based on the theme of "searching, hunting, or pursuing one's own Mt.
 Everest."
 Tracks on the album include Jimmy Destri's Motown pastiche "Danceway", while "Dragonfly" has a science-fiction theme to its lyrics about a race in space.
 "The Beast" deals with lead singer Debbie Harry's experiences of becoming a public figure: "I am the centre of attraction, by staying off the streets".
 "English Boys" is Harry and Chris Stein's melancholy tribute to "those English boys who had long hair", the Beatles, recorded the year after John Lennon's assassination in New York City, describing the innocence and idealism of the 1960s.
 "War Child" references military conflicts in Cambodia and the Middle East.
 The album concludes with a cover version of Smokey Robinson's "The Hunter Gets Captured by the Game", originally recorded by the Marvelettes in 1967.

-Frank Infante was initially not included as member of Blondie when recording the new album, due to friction with other group members, However, Infante (who allegedly was also given minimal opportunity to participate in the recording of their previous album, Autoamerican) began legal proceedings and was later reinstated as a band member after an out-of-court settlement.
+Frank Infante was initially not included as a member of Blondie when recording the new album, due to friction with other group members, However, Infante (who allegedly was also given minimal opportunity to participate in the recording of their previous album, Autoamerican) began legal proceedings and was later reinstated as a band member after an out-of-court settlement.
 Infante's name appears in the credits of The Hunter, and he is pictured as a member of the group, but Harry has averred in interviews that Infante's contributions to the finished record are minimal to non-existent.

 For the brief North American tour (July to August 1982) to promote the Hunter album, Infante was replaced with session musician Eddie Martinez.

 The song "For Your Eyes Only" was originally written for the 1981 James Bond film of the same name.
 The producers of the film, however, favored a track composed by Bill Conti and Michael Leeson and asked Blondie to record that song instead.
 When Blondie declined, the Conti/Leeson song was passed on to Sheena Easton.
 Blondie opted to release their song (written by Harry and Stein) on The Hunter.

 Two singles were released from the album, "Island of Lost Souls" and "War Child" (the latter of which was also released as a 12″ extended version).
 "Danceaway" was planned for release as a single in Canada (backed with "For Your Eyes Only"), but was issued only extremely briefly before the single was withdrawn.
 Videos for "Island of Lost Souls" and "English Boys" were produced.

 In the liner notes to the 2001 reissue of The Hunter, producer Mike Chapman stated, "I knew that we were in a different and far less accessible artistic space.
 And that worried me.
 I could tell that things were different now, and I knew that this would be the last Blondie album."